 Interpretation of the Bible depends upon the intent of the author and you cannot just interpret it any way you want to.
 Some of the Bible is written in verse, makes use of poetic devices, and is clearly intended to some extent to be taken metaphorically.
 Other parts of the Bible are clearly intended to be taken literally.
 There is a more journalistic style and an attempt to chronicle events.
 Ignoring this, and interpreting it whichever way you want, or giving it a metaphorical interpretation when it wasn’t intended, is irrational.

 Also, the truth or untruth of the biblical stories are important, crucially important.
-Think of them as clever fables if you will that can teach us great truths.
+Think of them as clever fables, if you will, that can teach us great truths.
 However, the question of whether they are in fact real history, the question of whether the man Jesus really existed, and really was the Son of God, is important and central to Christianity.
-The question of whether the Biblical God truly exists is central.
+The question of whether the biblical God truly exists is central.
 I would agree with you that they do contain profound insight into the human condition.
 But if that is all the value you think they have, then you have missed the entire point of Christianity and have only scraped the surface of it.
 Believing that Jesus is the Son of God, that Yahweh is God the Father, and that Jesus died on the cross for our sins and rose again on the third day, is what gives life to Christianity.
 And the source of the Bible’s insight into the human condition is the living God himself.
-When the Bible declares that belief in Jesus and belief that he is the Son of God, is required in order to avoid condemnation, they do not only mean metaphysical assent but also commitment.
+When the Bible declares that belief in Jesus and belief that he is the Son of God, is required in order to avoid condemnation, they do not only mean metaphysical assent, but also commitment.
 But believing that Jesus does exist is clearly a necessary condition on trusting in him and “believing in” him in other senses.
 The strength of Christianity, it’s life blood, comes from the metaphysical truth about God and Jesus that it conveys.
 Without this it would not have the insight it does have and there would be no need to go to the Bible over other texts, or your own imagination, to give you stories to teach life lessons.
 And what makes us able to resist the “abyss” as Peterson calls it, or escape the evils in our hearts threatening to consume us, is not our striving to Heaven, but Heaven’s striving toward us.
 We do not climb up to Heaven.
 We would never manage it.
 It is Heaven that came down to us and bore the penalty that we deserved.
-It is not we who love the Good, it is the Good who loves us.
+It is not we who love the Good, but the Good who loves us.
 The Good is a person not a concept, and you must give your life over to him and commit yourself fully so that he can change your life.
 Without the blood of Christ, none of our will power or striving, no amount of taking responsibility, will do anything to help us and would only drive us further into the mire.

 If Christianity is true then the primary actor in our lives is God, and his existence provides the purpose and motivation for our betterment.
 This makes it irrational to take the Bible and its stories as primarily existential lessons, when it’s primary message is clearly a call to serve and obey and believe in a God who is very real and very present.
 If Christianity is not true, then we don’t even need the stories of the Bible to provide us with important lessons, because we can easily enough use any other stories, or devise new stories, to teach us moral lessons.
-If the Bible was not inspired by God, then why pay any special attention to it?
+If the Bible is not inspired by God, then why pay any special attention to it?
 The importance of the metaphysical side of Christian belief is exposed in another topic that Peterson frequently covers: meaning.

 A Meaningful Life